A non-stop 129 mile expedition race along the Kungsleden Trail.

 - Distance: 129 miles / 207 km

 Find out everything you need to know about The Montane Arctic Spine Challenger by downloading our free race information pack.
 It includes details about the race, the route, itinerary and a summary of equipment requirements.

-Ready to take on The Montane Arctic Spine Challenger?
-See who is already on the race roster, book a call with the Race Director Phil Hayday-Brown or take a closer look at the route.
+Ready to take on the challenge of The Montane Arctic Spine?
+Join us at one of our Arctic intro events to discover step by step knowledge of what’s required to take on this challenge.
+You can also book a call with the Race Director Phil Hayday-Brown or take a closer look at the route.